jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

     Repeat:&nbsp;<i class="fa fa-solid fa-caret-down"></i>
   </summary>

 The place we begin our journey to infinity is, strangely enough in the arms of nothing, the ultimate demise of infinity.
 For how can infinity know itself?
 Does it not need something finite to recognize itself?
-Sometshing finite to contain the recognition, even of greater and lessor infinities?
+Something finite to contain the recognition, even of greater and lessor infinities?

 As a starting place, we invoke the <b>Axiom of Existence</b>.
 This axiom says, simply, that something exists.
 That I believe we can all agree on.